sevidmusic/Roady/README.md

 Roady's original design, but will not be compatible with previous versions of roady.

-NOTE: At the moment I am using this file to plan the rest of the re-write of `Roady2.0`.
+Note: At the moment I am using this file to plan the rest of the re-write of `Roady2.0`.
 This file will be revised to document `Roady2.0` before `Roady2.0` is released.